 Step-by-Step: Connect Hunter.io to OpenClaw

-Log into Hunter.io and go to API in the top navigation.
-Copy your API key.
-The Hunter API base URL is https://api.hunter.io/v2/.
-All requests use this key as the api_key query parameter.
+Log into Hunter.io and go to API in the top navigation to copy your API key.
+Before wiring anything up, decide which lookup flows your team actually needs in Slack, for example domain search for company coverage, email finder for named contacts, or email verification before a sequence goes live.
+The Hunter API base URL is https://api.hunter.io/v2/, and requests use your key as the api_key query parameter.

 Model-Specific Workflow Ideas